pumlhorse/pumlhorse.github.io/reference/engine/v1/modules/api.md

 accessed through the scope, but it is possible that they are stored under a custom namespace.
 The `$module` function ignores any namespaces.
 * `$cleanup(Function)` - This method allows you to add cleanup tasks to the script.
 Cleanup tasks are always run, regardless of whether all steps or previous cleanup tasks succeed.
-Cleanup tasks also have access to scope.
+Cleanup tasks also have access to scope. **Note**: tasks will be added to the beginning of the list.
+This makes it simple to do things like add dependent SQL records and delete them easily (without having to involve cascading deletes)

 ```javascript
 function openDbConnection(connectionString) {